 1. With over 400 million global users, LinkedIn is a social networking platform that highlights your professional experiences and connects you with other professionals through mutual connections.

-2. For most individuals, the LinkedIn profile is the first result when someone searches for them on the Internet
+2. For most individuals, the LinkedIn profile is the first result when someone searches for them on the Internet, so update your profile regularly.

 3. One of LinkedIn’s best features is connection visualization, which allows you to see how you are connected to other professionals.